psthomas/psthomas.github.io/_posts/2017-07-28-mental-model.md

 ## The Roles of Different Sectors

-Markets, government, and research all play different roles in the model.
+The main point here is that markets, governments, and research all draw from different probability distributions.
 Markets largely work at lower levels of risk, and, although the projects here have lower marginal impacts, the number of opportunities here outnumber those in other sectors.
 I estimate lower marginal impacts here because the alternative for a consumer in a competitive marketplace is usually a similar product with a slightly higher price if a company doesn't offer a product.
 The rarer case where a single company makes a decision that has a large social impact (because it's truly innovative or has monopoly power) is located in the tail of the distribution.

 Research, on the other hand, is able to accept higher variability for higher social returns.
 Researchers are often criticized by the public for working on esoteric projects without clear applications, but occasionally something like [CRISPR-Cas9](http://science.sciencemag.org/content/346/6213/1258096.full) is discovered that has a revolutionary effect.
 Both the exploration and exploitation phases of research need to be funded for research to work well -- if no exploitation is funded the highest impact findings never translate into markets.
 But if you don't do enough exploration the pipeline of new ideas dries up, which prevents you from taking advantage of the full potential of research.